 We support an annual cohort of about 50 Ambassadors.

-Project Meetings (for School District Teams as needed)
+Impact Project Planning for School District Teams (self-organized)

-Option for Summer Internships for developing professional skills project design
+Option for Summer Internships to develop professional project management skills

 “Serve as an ambassador across generations, jurisdictions,